-- Visual dashboard — The interface is easy to use and keeps me updated on my portfolio.
+- Visual dashboard — The interface is easy to use and understand, making it easy to keep updated on the status of your portfolio.

 - No-obligation signup — You can invest as much or as little as you want (starting for as little as $1), with no minimum account balances required.

 - Investment option limitations — You can’t invest in mutual funds or bonds with Robinhood.